From Saint-Nolff to the Chapel of Saint-Colombier

 Description of the walk

-Meet at the car park opposite the town hall of Saint-Nolff, Place Saint-Mayeul, near the covered wash house on the Condat and the sign at the start of the PR® "Vallée du Condat" (Condat Valley), marked in yellow.
+Meet at the car park opposite Saint-Nolff Town Hall, Place Saint-Mayeul, on the church side, near the covered wash house on the Condat and the sign marking the start of the PR® "Vallée du Condat" trail, marked in yellow.
 The QR code on the sign links to its description.
-This information sheet includes instructions on how to join this route if you wish (see the variations section).
+This information sheet includes details at the end on how to join this route if you wish (see the ‘alternative routes’ section).

-Yellow markings on the Condat route for reference
+Yellow markings on the Condat PR® route for guidance

-(S/E) Start the walk on the footpath that runs alongside the Ruisseau du Condat downstream; leave it on your right, the town hall is on your left.
-Use the yellow markings of the Condat Valley route as landmarks, even if those of the GRP® Vannes-Lanvaux are also present.
+(S/E) Start the walk on the footpath that runs alongside the Ruisseau du Condat downstream; leave it on your right; the town hall is visible on the left.
+Use the yellow markings of the Condat Valley route as your guide, not those of the Vannes-Lanvaux GRP®.
 Cross the D135 / Rue des Lavandières towards the Moulin de Gourvinec.
-The path passes near a leisure area, a playground and a football pitch.
-Pass the Étang de Gourvinec on your left; at the end of the pond, cross a small bridge to reach the D135.
-Turn right.
-A sign for "Sentier du Condat" points towards the mill below, but continue for a few more metres along the departmental road.
+The path passes successively by a leisure area, a playground and a football pitch.
+Walk past the Étang de Gourvinec on your left; at its far end, cross a small bridge to reach the D135.
+Continue straight on following the sign for the "Sentier du Condat" towards the mill’s courtyard below; note its layout and the mill’s dovecotes, then return to the D135 by going round the mill, on the side of its waterwheel.

-After passing the sewage treatment plant basins and a large pylon (SNCF network antenna) on your left, cross a stone threshold in a small embankment at the edge of a small wooded area and cross it.
-Then, after a light fence, turn right onto the tarmac road (C4) that runs alongside the railway line (Savenay - Landerneau).
-Follow this road on the right-hand side until you reach the Foulon level crossing (level crossing no. 426).
+After passing the treatment plant’s ponds and a large pylon (SNCF network mast) on your left, cross a stony threshold on a small embankment at the edge of a small wooded area and walk through it.
+Then, after a low fence, turn right onto the C4.
+Follow this road on the right-hand side to the Foulon level crossing (level crossing no. 426).

-(2).
-Cross the railway line and follow the road uphill to the right (C1).
-On the right-hand embankment, 110 m further on, before the blue La Saret sign, you will see two small granite crosses, approximately 30 cm high.
+(2) Cross the railway line and follow the road uphill to the right (C1).
+On the right-hand embankment, 110 m further on, before the blue sign for La Saret, you can see two small granite crosses, about 30 cm high.

-Continue to the Chemin du Val, climbing up to the left towards a lodge.
-Leave it on your right and take the grassy path marked by a wooden sign saying "Chemin du Val".
+Continue to the signposted Chemin du Val, which climbs to the left towards a lodge.
+Leave it on your right, taking the grassy path marked by a wooden sign reading "Chemin du Val".
 The path then enters the forest 200 m further on.

-Yellow and red markings for the GRP® Vannes-Lanvaux
+Yellow and red markings of the GRP® Vannes-Lanvaux

-(3) At the junction of two good-sized paths, leave the route of the Vallée du Condat, which is an uphill path, and take the hollow path on the right (GRP®), marked in yellow and red, which leads to the C1.
-(Note: this section is duplicated by a parallel path that has been created on its left, due to fairly long periods when it was blocked by fallen trees).
-When you reach the C1, continue along the marked path, which climbs out of the forest for 20 metres and then stays close to the edge of the road.
-After the signpost for Lascouit, located on the right-hand side of the C1, continue along the path on the forest side without going down to the road.
-Stay on the path along the edge of the road.
-Go through a very light barrier topped with a "private forest" sign until you come to a large path on the left; this path, oriented at 225° (azimuth), starts from the C1, after a light barrier whose opening limits passage to pedestrians.
+(3) At the junction of two fairly wide paths, leave the Vallée du Condat route (the ascending path) and take the descending sunken path (GRP®) on the right, marked in yellow and red, which leads onto the C1.
+(Note: this section is now flanked by a parallel path that has formed to its left, due to fairly long periods when it was blocked by fallen trees).
+Once on the C1, continue along the marked path, which climbs out of the forest for 20 m and then runs a short distance from the roadside.
+After the signpost for the turn-off to Lascouit, located on the right-hand side of the C1, continue along the path on the forest side, without going down onto the road.
+Stay on the path running alongside the road.
+Go through a very flimsy gate topped with a ‘private forest’ sign until you come to a wide path on the left; this path, facing 225° (azimuth), starts from the C1, after a flimsy gate whose opening is just wide enough for a pedestrian.

-(4) You can check your position at this barrier.
+(4) You can check your position at this gate.
 Once you have done so, follow the path at 225° for 60 m.
-You will then come to an ascending path heading left, at approximately 110°.
-This point features tree plantations made in 2015; you will also often see a pile of neatly stacked logs here.
+You will then reach an ascending path veering to the left, at approximately 110°.
+This point features tree plantations established in 2015; you will also often see a neatly stacked pile of logs here.

 No markings

-(7) At the third fork (Y-shaped fork), leave the path by turning left onto a path that leads to a cultivated field 150 m further on.
-Turn right and continue along the unploughed path.
-Join the tarmac access road to the ADM company buildings (the access gate is 40 m on the right).
+(7) At the third junction (Y-junction), leave the path by turning left onto a track which leads, 150 m further on, to a cultivated field.
+Turn right and continue along the unploughed section.
+Join the tarmac access road to the ADM company buildings (the entrance gate is 40 m on the right).

-Once on the tarmac road, turn left and follow the double fence, one side of which is a long protective wire mesh under video surveillance.
-Follow the tarmac road up to the stop sign at the Bois du Val junction.
+Once on the tarmac road, turn left and follow the double perimeter fence, one of which is a long protective wire fence under CCTV surveillance.
+Follow the tarmac road up to the Stop sign at the Bois du Val junction.

 (8) Turn right onto the D135.
-50 m further on, take the path, next to a house, between two signs, one indicating a speed bump and the other the entrance to the ADM company.
-Stay on this forest path which overlooks the D135.
+50 m further on, take the path next to a house, between two signs, one indicating a speed bump, the other the entrance to the ADM site.
+Stay on this forest path which runs above the D135.
 The path crosses a 20 m clearing that looks like an old quarry.
-As the path begins to move away from the road and widens, take a small path downhill at a bend in the path.
-It is characterised by its direct view of the road and is the only passage in this direction.
-If you miss the path by going too far, you will see buildings behind a wire fence.
-Return to identify the path leading downhill, which runs alongside the road at a distance of no more than 40 metres.
+As the path begins to move away from the road and widens, take a small descending path at a bend in the track.
+It is characterised by a direct view of the road and is the only passage in this direction.
+If you miss the path by going too far, you will see buildings behind a wire-mesh fence.
+Go back to find the descending path, which runs alongside the road at a distance of no more than 40 metres.

-(9) The path, 15 m from a continuous transverse wall, meets a path coming from the D135, 30 m away.
-Descend towards the road but before reaching it, take the path on the right that runs alongside it.
-After 200 m, take the path on the right that goes up towards the forest.
+(9) The path, 15 m from a continuous low transverse wall, meets a path leading from the D135, 30 m away.
+Head down towards the road but, before reaching it, take the path on the right that runs alongside it.
+After 200 m, take the path on the right that climbs back up towards the forest.
 It runs alongside an old wall for 250 m.
-The path turns left towards Bodenno, continuing uphill.
-You will reach the highest point of the route (altitude 126 m).
-At this point, the slope is steep downstream; on the right, you will also notice a depression separating the path from the ridge.
-A large radio antenna is installed there but is hidden by vegetation.
-The path descends and joins the trail that extends the tarmac road from Bodenno.
+The path turns left towards Bodenno, climbing steadily.
+You reach a high point on the route (altitude 126 m).
+At this level, towards the valley, the slope is steep; to the right, there is also a dip separating the path from the ridge.
+A large radio mast is installed there but is hidden by vegetation.
+The path descends and joins the track that continues the tarmac road to Bodenno.

-(10) Pass above the old Bodenno farm, now taken over by the company "Armor bois construction".
-Continue along the hillside path and you will reach a low wall.
-Turn left onto a sloping section and you will come out onto a wide, straight, horizontal sunken path leading towards the town centre.
-Turn right and enter the urban area, between two blocks of flats.
-Turn left onto Rue du Vieux Couvent, note the large calvary, cross the railway line and reach the town hall car park (S/E).
+(10) Walk past the old Bodenno farm, now taken over by the company “Armor Bois Construction”.
+Continue along the hillside path and reach a low wall.
+Turn left onto a sloping section, emerging onto a wide, straight, level sunken track heading towards the town centre.
+Turn right and head into the town centre, between two blocks of flats.
+Turn left onto Rue du Vieux Couvent, note the large wayside cross, cross the railway line and reach the town hall car park (S/E).

 Waypoints